 What is Amazon’s Best Sellers Rank?

 A product’s Best Sellers Rank can be found on the product’s detail page.
-As you can see, products are typically listed in multiple categories.
+As you can see, products are typically listed in multiple product categories.
 There is usually a top level category: in this example it is #71 in Beauty & Personal Care.
 And there is a subcategory: this product is the #1 best seller in the sub category, Serums.

 Often you’ll find a product in multiple subcategories and, somewhat less frequently, in multiple top level categories.
 For sales estimation equations, it is the top level category that the algorithms pay attention to.
 If someone had enough data to map out the current 64,000+ subcategories, they might use those numbers.
 But at the moment, that seems unlikely.